Republic of Austria v. Altmann: Gallery of the Klimts

-Documentaries
+In popular media

 Maria Altmann's story has been recounted in three documentary films.
 Stealing Klimt, which was released in 2007, featured interviews with Altmann and others who were closely involved with the story.
-Adele's Wish by filmmaker Terrence Turner, who is the husband of Altmann's great-niece, was released in 2008, and features interviews with Altmann, her lawyer, E. Randol Schoenberg, and leading experts from around the world.
+Adele's Wish by filmmaker Terrence Turner, who is the husband of Altmann's great-niece, was released in 2008, and features interviews with Altmann, Schoenberg, and leading experts from around the world.
 The piece was also featured in the 2006 documentary The Rape of Europa, which dealt with the massive theft of art in Europe by the Nazi Government during World War II.

-Dramatization

 Altmann is portrayed by Helen Mirren, and Schoenberg by Ryan Reynolds in the 2015 film Woman in Gold, chronicling Altmann's nearly decade-long struggle to recover the Klimt paintings.